 When they got to Henrico, the girls were taken by the mother to a mall and dropped off to see a movie.
 There, they met a 17-year-old boy they knew.
 After the movie, the boy offered to give the girls a ride home.
 The girls called the Henrico mother, who agreed to let the 17-year-old boy drive the girls home.

 The 17-year-old boy drove wildly on a curvy road.
 He lost control at very high speed, ran off the road and hit a tree.
 Tragically, the visiting girl died at VCU/MCV Hospital.

 The father of the visiting girl sued the host parents for failing to properly supervise their daughter—particularly in light of the promise by the host mother not to allow the girls to ride with underage boys.

-The Virginia Supreme Court held that there is a duty to use a reasonable degree of care to protect minor children placed in one’s care.
+The Supreme Court of Virginia held that there is a duty to use a reasonable degree of care to protect minor children placed under one’s supervision.
 As the Justices noted, if this wasn’t true then a parent could invite 4 or 5-year-olds to a sleepover and allow them to play with loaded guns.
 Secondly, the Justices stated that if one makes a promise in relation to the care, such as “no riding with a teenage boy driver” then a violation of that promise can result in liability.

-Therefore, be careful.
-The parents of minor children that place them into the care of others on a sleepover or other occasion have the right to expect that the other parents will use reasonable care to keep their minor children safe, and if any promises are made as part of the occasion the parents and minor children have the legal and moral right to expect that the promises will be kept.
-And, as every parenting magazine recommends, be sure you know the parents that you entrust your child to, and consider the responsibility you are entrusting the other parents with when you leave your child into their care.
+Therefore, parents need to be careful.
+In Virginia, parents of underage children who place them into the care of others on a sleepover or other occasion have the right to expect that the host parents will use reasonable care to keep their minor children safe.
+And if any promises are made as part of the occasion, the parents and minor children have a moral and legalright to expect that the promises will be kept.
+Finally, as every parenting magazine recommends, be sure you know the parents that you entrust your child to, and consider the responsibility you are entrusting the other parents with when you leave your child in their care.